IntelRealSense/librealsense/scripts/Docker/readme.md

 The default command that will run is: rs-enumerate-devices --compact

 ### Custom Command
-In order to run another command, one can run for example:
+In order to run some arbitrary command (run of the rs-depth demo in the following example), one can run for example:
 ```
 docker run -it --rm \
     -v /dev:/dev \